Post-Purchase Experience 2026: 15 Key Statistics

 1. Less than 5% of customers return paper warranty registration cards

-The registration rate gap between paper and digital is not marginal.
-It is an order of magnitude.
-Every manufacturer still relying on the paper card is choosing, by default, to know nothing about the people who buy their products.
-For more on what drives registration rates, see our breakdown of the best warranty registration software available today.
+The contrast with digital registration is stark.
+QR-code-triggered flows — where a scan opens a pre-populated mobile form — consistently achieve completion rates of 40% to 60%.
+Experiences delivering immediate value, such as instant warranty confirmation or digital manual access, regularly exceed 70%.
+The gap is not marginal; it is an order of magnitude.
+Every manufacturer still relying on paper is choosing, by default, to know nothing about the people who buy their products.
+For more on what drives registration, see our breakdown of the best warranty registration software available today.

 2. 92% of manufacturers cannot identify their end customers